AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/gamification.md

 ![](assets/feedback-rating.png)

-This feature encourages the users to actively provide feedback, which benefits Learners as well as the Administrators, who now better understand the Learner’s point of view and can better evaluate the efficiency of a course.
+This feature encourages the users to actively provide feedback, which benefits Learners as well as the Administrators, who now better understand the Learner's point of view and can better evaluate the efficiency of a course.

 ## Tasks {#tasks}